 Critical COVID-19 trends

 The novel coronavirus’ impact on Arizona, visualized.
-Stay up to date on the novel coronavirus in Arizona with continually updated graphs that provide insight and context on the pandemic in our state.
+Explore some current and past data about COVID-19 in Arizona with our interactive graphs to provide insight and context on the pandemic as experienced in our state.

 Critical COVID-19 graphs